jaegertracing/documentation/content/docs/next-release/spm.md

-Though more in scope of the [OpenTelemetry Collector][opentelemetry-collector], it is worth understanding the additional metrics and time series that the [SpanMetrics Processor][spanmetrics] will generate in metrics storage to help with capacity planning when deploying SPM.
+Though more in scope of the [OpenTelemetry Collector][opentelemetry-collector], it is worth understanding the additional metrics and time series that the [SpanMetrics Connector][spanmetrics] will generate in metrics storage to help with capacity planning when deploying SPM.

 Please refer to [Prometheus documentation][prom-metric-labels] covering the